selabs-ur1/doodle/Readme.md

 ```sh
 $ npm start
 ```
-## Application's monitoring
+## Monitoring distribution
-At the address: http://localhost:16686/, we have the graphical interface of Jaeger:
+At the address: http://localhost:16686/, we have the graphical interface of Jaeger, to visualize distributed tracing with it:
 ![image](https://user-images.githubusercontent.com/65306153/144050178-4005ca68-4d8e-4037-963a-6012bb742c08.png)

 ### By starting, we can create a survey in the application and see result on Jaeger :
 Creation of our poll :